Cover photos credit: Brendan Toews (left), Michael Oldham (middle-left), Allen Woodliffe (middle-right) and Larry Watkins (right)

 Volunteer

-• Volunteer with your local nature club or provincial park to participate in surveys or stewardship work focused on species at risk.
+Volunteer with your local nature club or provincial park to participate in surveys or stewardship work focused on species at risk.

 Be a good steward

-• As with many other rare plants and animals, the Blanding’s Turtle is at risk due to the loss of wetland habitat.
+• As with many other rare plants and animals, Blanding’s Turtle is at risk due to the loss of wetland habitat.
 You can help by protecting any wetlands and surrounding natural vegetation on your property.

 • Every year, turtles all over the province must cross busy roads to get to their nesting sites.
-Female Blanding’s Turtles sometimes mistake gravel shoulders of roads as good nesting sites!
+Female Blanding’s Turtles sometimes mistake gravel shoulders of roads as good nesting sites.
 Watch for turtles on the roads, especially between May and October.

-• Visit the Toronto Zoo Adopt-a-Pond website to learn more about Ontario’s rare turtles, their habitat and related conservation initiatives.
+• Visit the Toronto Zoo Adopt-a-Pond website to learn more about Ontario’s rare turtles, their habitat related conservation initiatives.

 Report illegal activity

-• Report any illegal activity related to plants and wildlife to 1-877-TIPS-MNR (847-7667).
+Report any illegal activity related to plants and wildlife to Toll-free: 1-866-MOE-TIPS (663-8477).

 Quick facts